reactjs/react.dev/content/docs/add-react-to-a-website.md

 React has been designed from the start for gradual adoption, and **you can use as little or as much React as you need**.
 Perhaps you only want to add some "sprinkles of interactivity" to an existing page.
 React components are a great way to do that.

-The majority of websites aren't, and don't need to be, single-page apps.
+The majority of websites aren't, and don't need to be single-page apps.
 With **a few lines of code and no build tooling**, try React in a small part of your website.
 You can then either gradually expand its presence, or keep it contained to a few dynamic widgets.

 ---